Asking a photographer the question, “35mm vs. 50mm lens” might open a can of worms you didn’t mean to open.

 Final Remarks

-We hope this guide helped you gain further clarity on the differences between a 35mm and 50mm!
+We hope this guide helped you clarify the differences between 35mm and 50mm!

 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.